sfxcode/sapphire-core/src/main/paradox/index.md

 A JavaFX (ScalaFX) Application Framework for Scala User.
 It combines scala programming patterns with MVC for building complex JavaFX Applications.

+## Cross Build

+Build and tested against Scala 2.11/2.12 and JDK 11/12

 ## Frameworks

 ### JavaFX

 Java UI Application Framework as replacement for Swing.

-Sapphire depends on OpenJFX 11.
+Sapphire depends on OpenJFX 12.

 [https://openjfx.io](https://openjfx.io)